Psalm 36 – Mercy to the Heavens

 i.
 A fountain speaks of “1.
 Causality.
 It is in God as in a fountain, and from him is derived to us.
 2. Abundance.
 3. Excellency.
 Water is sweetest in the fountain.”
 (Poole)

-v.
-In Your light we see light is similar in thought to what John wrote in the opening words of his Gospel: He was the true Light which gives light to every man (John 1:9).
+iv.
+In Your light we see light is similar in thought to what John wrote in the opening words of his Gospel: Jesus was the true Light which gives light to every man (John 1:9).
 “It is hard to doubt that John was thinking of Psalm 36:9 as he composed the prelude.”
 (Boice)

 2. (10-12) Prayer for continued blessing and protection.

 Oh, continue Your lovingkindness to those who know You,

 And Your righteousness to the upright in heart.

 Let not the foot of pride come against me,

 And let not the hand of the wicked drive me away.